vuplex/hololens-webview-example/README.md

 This Unity project demonstrates how to use the [Vuplex 3D WebView asset](https://developer.vuplex.com/webview/overview) with Hololens.
 It includes Microsoft's [Mixed Reality Toolkit (MRTK)](https://github.com/microsoft/MixedRealityToolkit-Unity), so the only thing you must import is the [3D WebView for UWP / Hololens](https://developer.vuplex.com/webview/overview) asset.

+## Building for Hololens 1 and 2

+- The project is already set up for Hololens 2 by default.
+So, if you're targeting Hololens 2, all you need to do is import 3D WebView for UWP / Hololens to the Assets/Vuplex directory and then build the HololensWebViewDemo scene.
+- If you're targeting Hololens 1 instead, you must also do the following:
+    - Change the project architecture from ARM to x86
+    - Update the HololensWebViewDemo scene's MixedRealityToolkit object to use a Hololens 1 configuration profile (e.g. CustomHololens1ConfigurationProfile).
+- For tips on deploying the project to a headset, see [this Microsoft article](https://docs.microsoft.com/en-us/windows/mixed-reality/using-visual-studio).

 ## Steps taken to create this project

 1. Created a new project with Unity 2019.3.4.